What is body psychotherapy?

 In our first session we will cover the contract and confidentiality.
 We will also look at your situation and what you are bringing to therapy.
 It is also a chance for you to ask any questions and feel if working with together feels like a good fit.

-In Biodynamic psychotherapy we work with both your thoughts and your body’s experience.
+In biodynamic psychotherapy we work with both your thoughts and your body’s experience.

 We might begin by talking and exploring what brings you to therapy.
 Alongside this, we gently bring attention to what you are noticing in your body, such as breath, tension, sensations, or impulses.
 We can also use Biodynamic massage or gentle movements to support you.